-Coffee flour is relatively new to the baking scene and it is naturally gluten free!
-If you love coffee, these gluten free coffee flour cookies are something you are going to LOVE.
+Coffee flour is relatively new to the baking scene and is naturally gluten-free!
+If you love coffee, these gluten free coffee flour cookies are something you will LOVE.

-Have you seen the new coffee flour in your Trader Joe's yet?
-It is made from coffee fruit.
-You may remember when Starbucks recently had their Cascara Latte, it was also made from this coffee fruit.
+Have you tried coffee flour?
+It can be tricky to find, but it is worth buying a bag if you can find it.
+Coffee flour is made from coffee fruit.
+(You may remember when Starbucks recently had its Cascara Latte, made from this coffee fruit.)
 Coffee flour is naturally gluten free!!
-If your Trader Joe's doesn't carry it, you can also order coffee flour.

 Another unusual flour that is naturally gluten free flour is banana flour.
 Have you seen it yet?
 Check out these delicious paleo banana flour waffles made with banana flour!